 What you need to know before you enrol

-It would be helpful but not mandatory for you to bring in some examples, images or photographs of your art, craft, design work or creative product on both days of the course.
-Three to four examples if portable, e.g. jewellery, t-shirts, cushions, etc. or A4 printouts of artwork, images or photographs would be sufficient.
-Please bring along a paper notepad and pen.
+It would be helpful but not mandatory for you to have some examples, images or photographs of your art, craft, design work or creative product on both days of the course.
+Three to four examples e.g. jewellery, t-shirts, cushions, garments, furniture, ceramics, textiles, illustrations, paintings, sculpture, etc. Please have some felt tip pens, pen and notepad to hand.